What's Tough About Being a Landlord

 Want to Learn More?

 There's a lot you can do to make sure you enjoy the best parts of being a landlord without being burdened by the worst.
-For introductory guidance, including help deciding whether a particular property will make a good and profitable rental, advice on preparing the property, screening tenants, understanding your legal rights and obligations, and more, see First-Time Landlord: Your Guide to Renting out a Single-Family Home, by Janet Portman, Marcia Stewart, and Michael Molinski (Nolo).
+For introductory guidance, including help deciding whether a particular property will make a good and profitable rental, advice on preparing the property, screening tenants, understanding your legal rights and obligations, and more, see First-Time Landlord: Your Guide to Renting out a Single-Family Home, by Ilona Bray, Janet Portman, and Marcia Stewart (Nolo).

 1 | 2